Eliot Bostar: Personal life

 Bostar was born and raised in New York.
 He graduated from St. John's Northwestern Military Academy in 2005 and earned a Bachelor of Science degree from Embry–Riddle Aeronautical University in 2009.

 Bostar married his wife, Carrie, in 2015.
 They have one child.

 In 2008, Bostar worked as an intern for the Port Authority of New York and New Jersey.
 From 2009 to 2011, he served as an advisor in the Office of the Governor of New York.
 He was also a field organizer for the Barack Obama 2012 presidential campaign.
 He has since worked as the executive director of Conservation Nebraska and Nebraska Conservation Voters.

 Bostar is a former board member of the Lincoln Electrical System and Lincoln Climate Resiliency Task Force.

 Nebraska State Legislature

 Bostar was elected to the Nebraska Legislature in November 2020 and assumed office on January 6, 2021.
 In 2024, he ran unopposed and was reelected to a second term.

 As of 2025, Eliot Bostar is a member of Banking, Commerce and Insurance and Revenue committee.
 Bostar is also a member of the Select and Special committees for Committee on Committees, Reference, Rules, Executive Board, Legislature’s Planning, Streamlined Sales and Use Tax System, and the Statewide Tourism And Recreational Water Access and Resource Sustainability (LB406).

 District 29 of Nebraska's Legislative District includes a large portion of the city of Lincoln, Nebraska - roughly D Street to Old Cheney, a portion of 27th Street to 70th Street, and a portion of 14th Street to 56th Street.

-LGBTQA+

-Bostar is for minors receiving gender affirming care.
-It is unknown if he is for or against trans students playing on teams that match their gender assigned at birth.

-Abortion Rights

-Bostar has not been forthcoming with his political stance on abortion.